Axolottl/Image-Similarity-Application-Using-Ionic-and-Sift/README.md

 ![alt text](https://i.imgur.com/VOsGHhN.jpg)

 ## Camera Page
-Shows the main page of the Application , with features allowing to take pictures , upload pictures and crop and modify pictures , in order for them to be processed.
+* Shows the main page of the Application , with features allowing to take pictures , upload pictures and crop and modify pictures , in order for them to be processed.

 ![alt text](https://i.imgur.com/2ifAHpZ.jpg)

-You can always pick gallery Photos to upload and process.
+* You can always pick gallery Photos to upload and process.

 ![alt text](https://i.imgur.com/pneMmOf.jpg)

-Pictures can be edited and croped , allowing for better processing.
+* Pictures can be edited and croped , allowing for better processing.

 ![alt text](https://i.imgur.com/4LwMs2s.jpg)

 ## SIFT Feature Extraction

+* The scale-invariant feature transform (SIFT) is a feature detection algorithm in computer vision to detect and describe local features in images.

 ## K Neareast Neighbor